gomorpheus/morpheus-docs/getting_started/additional/logback.rst

 logback config
 --------------

-.. note:: This doc is for 5.4.4+ versions that use logback.xml.
-5.4.3 and earlier versions use logback.groovy with a different syntax that is not compatible with this doc.
-Please refer to 5.4.3 and earlier documentation for logback.groovy configuration details.
+.. note:: This doc is for 5.4.4+ versions that use ``logback.xml``.
+5.4.3 and earlier versions use ``logback.groovy`` with a different syntax that is not compatible with this doc.
+Please refer to 5.4.3 and earlier documentation for ``logback.groovy`` configuration details.

 The log output for the morpheus-ui service is configured in the logback.xml file.
 Log output levels can be updated when more or less log output is desired.